leosep/SmartWaterHeater/README.md

 # SmartWaterHeater Project

+Basically this source code is for a DIY smart plug.
 This project implements a Smart Heater Service using Flask, Raspberry Pi GPIO control, and cron scheduling.
 The service allows turning a heater on and off based on user commands via an Alexa skill and provides a web API for remote control.

 ## Functionality